 Students who will be receiving academic credit for their internship, must:

-In preparation for spring 2018, please have your students register as early as possible (recommended deadline October 26, 2018) so that they can get a head start in their search for internship sites.
+In preparation for the upcoming semester, please have your students register as early as possible, so that they can get a head start in their search for internship sites.

 If your students' secure an internship outside ULink (includes opportunities found in “Handshake”, replaced GatorJobs, managed by the SF State Office of Career Services & Leadership Development), under the new Senate Policy S17-278, a Learning Placement Site (LPS) Agreement must be in place before your students’ start their internship.

-If students' secure an internship outside of ULink, please submit the internship information to ICCE (recommended deadline November 5th, 2018) to start the University approval process in preparation for spring 2019 placement.
+If students' secure an internship outside of ULink, please submit the internship information to ICCE to start the University approval process in preparation for the upcoming semester placement.

 Students still must register with ULink to notify ICCE to ensure this placement site has an active LPS Agreement.
 We will do our best to accommodate, however ICCE needs advance notice in order to contact the internship site, if there is no current LPS Agreement.
 Keep in mind, each internship site varies and we cannot predict how fast we can approve a site.